Saravananp27/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-## Name: kabilan T
+# NAME :NAVEENKUMAR.
+M

-## Reg.No: 212222230059
+# REF NO:24900580

-# Exp No:3 Uploading temperature sensor data in Thing Speak cloud
+# EXP-3 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.